leynos/concordat-vale/docs/stilyagi-design.md

 ## Generated `.vale.ini`

-- Defaults to `StylesPath = styles`, but honours the CLI/environment override so packages can opt into custom directory names without post-processing.
+- Defaults to `StylesPath = styles`, but honours the CLI/environment override, so packages can opt into custom directory names without post-processing.
 - Injects `BasedOnStyles` using the discovered style directory names, so the value remains consistent with Vale's casing rules or any explicit `--style`